seperman/deepdiff/deepdiff/diff_doc.rst

     For Decimals, Python's format rounds 2.5 to 2 and 3.5 to 4 (to the closest even number)

-ignore_type_in_groups : Tuple or List of Tuples, default=None ignores types when t1 and t2 are both within the same type group.

 verbose_level : int >= 0, default = 1.
     Higher verbose level shows you more details.
     For example verbose level 1 shows what dictionary item are added or removed.